Estimote/iOS-Proximity-SDK/README.md

 >**Note**:
 >Estimote Monitoring is enabled by default in dev kits shipped after mid-September 2017.
 In order to enable it on your own check out the [instructions](https://community.estimote.com/hc/en-us/articles/226144728-How-to-enable-Estimote-Monitoring-).

-To get a working prototype, check out the [Desk Observer](Examples/Swift/DeskObserver) example app.
+To get a working prototype, check out the Desk Observer app - [Swift](Examples/Swift/DeskObserver) or [Objective-C](Examples/Obj-C/DeskObserverObjC) version.
 It's a single screen app with three labels that change background color:
 - when you are in close proximity to the first desk,
 - in close proximity to the second desk,
 - when you are in the venue in general.